Mr. Speaker, I will be splitting my time with the member for .

 What I have heard over the past four years, in my capacity as a member of Parliament and as parliamentary secretary to the Minister of Veterans Affairs and Associate Minister of National Defence, are the challenges of transitioning faced by many veterans and their families.

-In our Speech from the Throne we also talked about how important it is that every Canadian has a family doctor.
+In our Speech from the Throne we also talked about how important it is for every Canadian to have a family doctor.

 I know that health care delivery is a provincial jurisdiction, and I fully support that.
 However, there is room for a federal contribution.